Why dogs need exercise

-So how much exercise does a dog need?
+So how much daily exercise does a dog need?

 This will vary according to age and health, however a healthy adult dog should have at least 30 minutes exercise daily.
 Some breeds and personalities will require more than this, whilst puppies require less.